chainsquad/articles.chainsquad.com/_posts/2020-08-27-how-to-deal-with-fees-on-blockchain.md

 These is what is often referred to as **fee market**: The fee depends on the free market - others that want to get their transaction into the block first.
-Obviously, miners prefer those that pay a more fee so that it happens that you may have to pay up to 50€ for a single transfer if a lot of competing transactions are in the *fee pool*.
+Obviously, miners prefer those that pay a higher fee so that it happens that you may have to pay up to 50€ for a single transfer if a lot of competing transactions are in the *mem pool* (or *transaction pool*).

 ### Sustainability